goinfinite/ez/README.md

 git clone git@github.com:speedianet/sfm.git
 ```

-9. Build the project and run the installer:
+10. Build the project and run the installer:

 ```
-cd /root/sfm
-air
+cd sfm; air
 chmod +x /speedia/sfm
 /speedia/sfm sys-install
 ```

-10. The system will reboot and once you get the success message, you should be able to use the [Visual Studio Remote SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect to it and manage the project.
+11. The system will reboot and once you get the final success message, you should be able to use the [Visual Studio Remote SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect to the VM and manage the project.

 Make sure to use the SSH key to connect to the VM and not the password.
 The IP address of the VM can be found with the `ip a` command on the VM terminal.